-PHA requesting release of information; (Cross out space if none) (Full address, name of contact person, and date) IHA requesting release of information: (Cross out space if none) (Full address, name of contact person, and date)
+PHA requesting release of information; (Cross out space if none) (Full address, name of contact person, and date) (Full address, name of contact person, and date)

 Authority: Section 904 of the Stewart B. McKinney Homeless Assistance Amendments Act of 1988, as amended by Section 903 of the Housing and Community Development Act of 1992 and Section 3003 of the Omnibus Budget Reconciliation Act of 1993.
 This law is found at 42 U.S.C.
 3544.